fpsvogel/advent_of_ruby/README.md

 In a directory where you want to store your solutions, run the command `arb` and follow the prompts.

-Here's a demo.
+### Demo

 https://github.com/user-attachments/assets/e9a868c5-1867-4704-9da5-79aa3b0def89

+### Other solutions

-And here's what it looks like to peruse other people's solutions.
-(Sources of solutions [are listed below](#arb-bootstrap-year-day).)
+Here's what it looks like to peruse other people's solutions.
+Solutions from Reddit and [a few GitHub repos](#arb-bootstrap-year-day) are gathered together in a Markdown file, which in this example is viewed in VS Code's Markdown preview.

 ![image](https://github.com/user-attachments/assets/1c2330e8-ff57-4669-bfe0-dcb05ae89bea)